Published:

 The question is, will the inventory situation change over the coming months?
 As sellers start holding off on listing their properties for sale to ride out the current health crisis, many might say that the inventory situation might remain very low as fewer homeowners may be listing their homes.

-All of these trends are affecting the buyer-to-seller dynamic in the area.
-It’s certainly looking like a seller’s market right, and may likely continue to be throughout 2022.
+Trends are affecting the buyer-to-seller dynamic in the area.
+It’s certainly looking like an ongoing seller’s market right, and may likely continue to be throughout 2026.

 Get an Instant Mortgage Rate Quote Today